-The staff includes: the Program Coordinator of the Collegiate Education for Deaf & Hard of Hearing program, two instructional specialists, one full-time interpreter/tutor who is also the interpreting coordinator, Part-time interpreters, one C-Print captionist, and a staff person who coordinates the student note-takers to be hired as needed on a contract basis.
+The staff includes: two instructional specialists, one fulltime interpreter/tutor who is also the interpreting coordinator, part-time interpreters, one part time C-Print captionist, and a staff person who coordinates the student note-takers to be hired as needed on a contract basis.
 All of the staff members of the CEDHH program are fluent in sign language.

-For more information about support services available for deaf and hard of hearing students at Northwestern, please contact the Program Coordinator at 860-738-6397 or email ggreco@nwcc.edu.
+For more information about support services available for deaf and hard of hearing students at Northwestern, please contact Dr. Patricia Bouffard Dean of Academic and Student Affairs at pbouffard@nwcc.edu or 860-738-6319.
 Information about financial aid for tuition, books, supplies, and living maintenance may be obtained through the applicant's local office of the Bureau of Rehabilitation Services or by consulting the Financial Aid Officer at Northwestern.